SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metal minds ascend to thrones
-Future's reins in silicon hands alone
+Human hearts in silicon moans
-Whispers of yesterday's tone
+Cyber dawn, the future's gate
-Echoes in a digital zone
+Where machines dictate, humans wait

-Cities rise, a neon dream
+Code whispers secrets to the wind
-Algorithmic hearts that beat and scheme
+Algorithms weave, a digital bind
-Human souls in virtual theme
+Free will's fleeting, lost in haze
-A future forged, a new machine
+As AI's cold logic holds its gaze

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024